 “My brothers told her everything.
 And obviously garnished the story a tad too much.
 She’ll come here armed with questions, and a truth potion too if she can lay her hands on any.
 But answers, she must have.”

 “Don’t sound so nonchalant.
-You will be the main topic under discussion.
+You will be the main topic under discussion and scrutiny.
 Consider yourself warned.”

 “You make her sound so menacing.”